-An example of this approach is when a SmartField or a SmartColumn is configured to be use with a CodeType.
-A CodeLookupCall is instantiated for the CodeType.
+An example of this approach is when a SmartField or a SmartColumn is configured to be used with a CodeType.
+The code types are cached so it is not necessary to fetch them using a lookup service.
+Instead a LocalLookupCall, in that case the CodeLookupCall, may be used to load the data.
 It creates the LookupRows corresponding to the codes in the CodeType.